dotmpe/script-mpe/ReadMe.rst

 Various tools and ongoing experiments that have not yet deserved their own project.

-See 'main.py' for an integrated approach to the tooling.

 Documentation
-  - `Working on projects`__
+  - `Working on projects`__, a 2011 sketch not-a-manual-yet of working on projects privately or professionally, ideas on tooling support.

 GIT Branches
   master